The 6 Best Travel eReaders for a Great Reading Experience On the Go

 But there’s one major benefit the Scribe holds over the competition - the ability to make notes.
 A handy stylus is provided with the Scribe and a notebook section is perfect for creating to-do lists, sketches, or doodles.
 It’s great for those who love the practicality of a notepad but hate carrying them around.

-Travelers that regularly work with .pdfs will be pleased to see the file type supported.
+Travelers who regularly work with .pdfs will be pleased to see the file type supported.
 Edit and sign documents with the stylus before emailing them over to your Kindle email.
 It’s an incredibly helpful feature and the reason to spend the extra on a Kindle Scribe.

 6. Kobo Elipsa 2E